-

 - A paid personal property tax receipt or a statement of non-assessment from your county of legal residence, if you wish to buy new plates.

 Payment for all license plate, titling, and vehicle registration fees must be made by cash, check, or money order.
-For details on estimating your taxes and fees, check out the DOR's website.
+Use the MO DOR tax calculator to estimate your taxes and fees.

 Selling Your Vehicle